improve-ai/python-ranker/README.md

 ## Help Improve Our World

-Thank you so much for enjoying my labor of love.
-Please onlyThe mission of Improve AI is to make our corner of the world a little bit better each day.
+The mission of Improve AI is to make our corner of the world a little bit better each day.
 When each of us improve our corner of the world, the whole world becomes better.
 If your product or work does not make the world better, do not use Improve AI.
 Otherwise, welcome, I hope you find value in my labor of love. - Justin Chapweske